noborus/ov/README.md

 ## Mouse support

-The ov makes the mouse support its own control.
+The ov makes the mouse support its control.
 This can be disabled with the option `--disable-mouse`.

 If mouse support is enabled, tabs and line breaks will be interpreted correctly when copying.